code-craft-2026-ind-0808/resq-safety-app/README.md

 ## 📌 Project Description

-RESQ Safety App is a simple web-based emergency safety application designed to provide quick access to emergency services and useful safety information.
+RESQ Safety App is a simple web-based emergency safety application designed to provide quick access to emergency services, location sharing, nearby hospital information, safety tips, and basic first-aid guidance.

+The application brings important emergency and safety features together in a single, easy-to-use web interface.

+The project is developed using HTML, CSS, and JavaScript and is hosted using GitHub Pages.

+---

 ## 🎯 Objectives

-- Provide quick access to emergency services
+- Provide quick access to emergency services.
-- Provide an emergency SOS button
+- Provide an emergency SOS option.
-- Help users access police, ambulance and fire services
+- Help users contact emergency services quickly.
+- Allow users to share their current location.
+- Help users find nearby hospitals.
-- Provide basic safety tips
+- Provide basic safety information.
-- Provide basic first-aid information
+- Provide basic first-aid guidance.
-- Make emergency information easily accessible
+- Create a simple and mobile-friendly safety application.
+- Deploy the application online using GitHub Pages.

+---

 ## 🛠️ Technologies Used